chenlabUIUC/Phonon-mapping-nanoscopy/README.md

 ## Reference
 If you find our codes are helpful to your publication, please cite:

-Chang Qian, Ethan Stanifer, Zhan Ma, Binbin Luo, Chang Liu, Lehan Yao, Wenxiao Pan,  Xiaoming Mao, Qian Chen, "Nanoscale Imaging of Phonon Modes and Reconfiguration in Topologically-Engineered Nanoparticle Lattices" submitted to _Science_
+Chang Qian, Ethan Stanifer, Zhan Ma, Binbin Luo, Lehan Yao, Chang Liu, Wenxiao Pan,  Xiaoming Mao, Qian Chen, "Nanoscale Imaging of Phonon Modes and Reconfiguration in Topologically-Engineered Nanoparticle Lattices" submitted to _Science_

 ## Getting started

 The mode analysis and spring constant parts of the codes can be used upon downloading.
-One example particle trajectory is provided for the mode analysis, and 3 energy curves are provided for nearest neighbor (NN) spring and angular (ANG) spring fitting.
+All five examples of particle trajectory are provided for the mode analysis, and 3 energy curves are provided for nearest neighbor (NN) spring and angular (ANG) spring fitting.
 The example data are included as '.mat' files.
-- Mode analysis/ModeAnalysis.m: main code for mode analysis and plotting
+- Mode analysis/Step2_1_PMN_rhombic_20240709.m: main code for mode analysis and plotting
 - Spring constants from energy curves/Fit_NNSpring: NN spring fitting
 - Spring constants from energy curves/Fit_ANGSpring: ANG spring fitting

-For usage BD simulation part, please refer to [readme](https://github.com/chenlabUIUC/MaxwellLattice/blob/main/Brownian%20dynamics%20simulation/Readme.md).
+For the BD simulation part, please refer to [readme](https://github.com/chenlabUIUC/MaxwellLattice/blob/main/Brownian%20dynamics%20simulation/Readme.md).